-Searches classed as ‘shopping terms’ – highly converting queries looking for products dominate the list.
-The most searched products were:
+Searches classed as ‘shopping terms’ are highly converting queries looking for products that dominate the buying list.

 - ‘Michael Jordan bulls jersey’ (+617%)